 No. The coil provides the spark and the module tells the coil when to spark.

-The purpose of a coil pack is to supply the spark to the spark plugs.
+The ignition coil would only affect the spark to the spark plug(s).

 You apply 12 volts to the coil primary and then release it .
 The electricity will go through the secondary coil and spark the spark pug.